GMIELAK/CSCE469Group17/README.md

     ```

     - The backend server will be running on `http://localhost:3000`.
-    - The frontend will be served on `http://localhost:8080`.
+    - The frontend will be served by Vite on `http://localhost:5173`.

 4.  **Open your browser:**

-    Navigate to `http://localhost:8080` to use the application.
+    Navigate to `http://localhost:5173` to use the application.